Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 This just tells VS Code to use Prettier as the default formatter for JavaScript and to indent with 2 spaces.
 It will also run Prettier on each save.

+We must be sure to add the snippet so that the configuration file remains valid JSON.
+The entire file is enclosed within braces `{}`, making an object.
+The configuration values in the object are key-value pairs.
+In our snippet, the key is the string `"[javascript]"`, and the value is the nested object with four keys.

+To maintain valid JSON syntax, key-value pairs must be separated by commas, and we are not allowed to have a trailing comma after the final pair.
+So if our configuration object has other values already, we can safely place this snippet as the first value in the configuration object (due to the trailing comma), or between two other values (since the value above should already have a trailing comma).
+We will probably _not_ be able to place the snippet at the end of the configuration object, unless we add a trailing comma to the line that precedes the snippet, and remove the comma at the end of the snippet.

+In short, make sure that if there is a key-value pair above where we paste in the snippet, that line must have a trailing comma to be syntactically correct.
+And if there are no other key-value pairs below where we paste in the snippet, then we must remove the trailing comma from our snippet.

 ### Eslint